 * Chart courtesy of information found on QuantumHealth.com

-Choosing an Eye Vitamins Brand That’s Right For You
+Choosing Eye Vitamins — Finding a Brand That’s Right for You

 When choosing a brand of eye vitamins it is a good idea to compare vitamin and mineral content to daily requirements, and of course, prices.
 Vitamins made for the eye should contain Vitamins A, C, E, B2, and the minerals Zinc and Selenium.

 Eye vitamins now may contain the newly discovered antioxidant Lutein.
 Lutein is an antioxidant whose true value is still being studied, but it is already attracting much attention.
 Lutein is concentrated mostly in the retina, lens, and macula, which suggests that it helps keep the eyes healthy.

 It bears repeating here; be careful when taking specially formulated eye vitamins.
 This is especially critical for smokers, as tests have linked beta-carotene to certain diseases in smokers such as lung cancer.
 So, if you are a current or past smoker, it is better to look for eye vitamins with no beta-carotene.